beancount/smart_importer/README.rst

 Beancount Importers
 ~~~~~~~~~~~~~~~~~~~~

-This documentation assumes you have created beancount importers already.
+This documentation assumes you know how to create beancount importers.
+Relevant documentation can be found under `beancount ingest <http://furius.ca/beancount/doc/ingest>`__.
+Using beancount.ingest, users can write their own importers
+and use them to convert downloaded bank statements into lists of beancount entries.

-For example, an importer for "MyBank" called ``MyBankImporter``:
+For example, let's assume you have created an importer for "MyBank" called ``MyBankImporter``:

 .. code:: python